morristech/developer.sketchapp.com/pages/resources.md

 ## Sample Plugins

 - Some example plugins are [available on Github](https://github.com/BohemianCoding/ExampleSketchPlugins)
-- A template/example Sketch plugin with a UI built in Interface Builder and connected to CocoaScript through black magic: <https://github.com/romannurik/Sketch-NibUITemplatePlugin>
+- A template/example Sketch plugin with a UI built in Interface Builder and connected to CocoaScript through black magic: [Sketch-NibUITemplatePlugin](https://github.com/romannurik/Sketch-NibUITemplatePlugin)
+- [Sketch Plugins Cookbook](https://github.com/turbobabr/Sketch-Plugins-Cookbook) - A collection of recipes for Sketch App plugins developers

 ## 3rd Party Plugins